 Shares purchased under the Stock Purchase Plan are intended to qualify for favorable tax treatment to the employees under Sections 421 and 423 of the Code.
 Employee contributions are made on an after-tax basis.
 Income or loss on Common Stock purchased under the Stock Purchase Plan would not be recognized until the participant sells the shares of Common Stock.
-If a participant disposes of shares two years or more after the date of the beginning of the purchase period when the shares were acquired, and more than one year after the shares are purchased, the participant would recognize as ordinary income the lesser of: (i) the excess of the fair market value of the shares on the date of sale over the price paid or (ii) 5% of the fair market value of the shares at the beginning of the purchase period(s).
-Additionally, the participant would recognize a long-term capital gain or loss (within the meaning of the Code) equal to the difference between the amount realized from the sale of the shares and the basis (the basis would be the purchase period when the shares were acquired, or within one year after the shares are purchased, the participant would recognize ordinary compensation income equal to the excess of the fair market value of the shares on the purchase date(s) over the price paid for the shares.
+If a participant disposes of shares two years or more after the date of the beginning of the purchase period when the shares were acquired, and more than one year after the shares are purchased, the participant would recognize as ordinary income the lesser of: (i) the excess of the fair market value of the shares on the date of sale over the price paid or (ii) 15% of the fair market value of the shares at the beginning of the purchase period(s).
+Additionally, the participant would recognize a long-term capital gain or loss (within the meaning of the Code) equal to the difference between the amount realized from the sale of the shares and the basis (the basis would be the purchase perice plus any amount taxed as ordinary compensation income).
+If a participant disposes of shares within two years of the date of the beginning of the purchase period when the shares were acquired, or within one year after the shares are purchased, the participant would recognize ordinary compensation income equal to the excess of the fair market value of the shares on the uprchase date(s) over the price paid for the shares.
 Additionally, the participant would recognize a capital gain or loss (within the meaning of the Code) equal to the difference between the amount realized from the sale of the shares and the basis (the basis would be the purchase price plus the amount taxed as ordinary compensation income).
-If the participant held the shares for more than one year, the capital gain or loss would be a long-term gain or loss.
-The Company would not receive an income tax deduction upon either the grant or exercise of the option by the participant, but generally would receive a deduction equal to the ordinary compensation income required to be recognized by the participant as a result of the disposition if the shares are disposed of by the
+If the participant held the shares and the basis (the basis would be the purchase price plus the amount taxed as ordinary compensation income).
+If the participant held the shares or more than one year, the capital gain or loss would be a long-term gain or loss.
+The Company